keesiemeijer/related-posts-by-taxonomy/readme.txt

 === Related Posts by Taxonomy ===
 Contributors: keesiemeijer
-Tags: related,related posts,widget,shortcode,taxonomy,taxonomies,post type,post types,term,terms,category,categories,tag,tags,post_tag,posts,similar,similar posts
+Tags: related,related posts,widget,shortcode,taxonomy,taxonomies,post type,post types,term,terms,category,categories,tag,tags,post_tag,posts,similar,posts,similar,thumbnail, thumbnails, post thumbnail,featured image
 Requires at least: 3.4
 Tested up to: 3.6
-Stable tag: 0.1.1
+Stable tag: 0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This lightweight plugin provides a widget and shortcode to display related posts by taxonomies as links, full posts or excerpts.
+This lightweight WordPress plugin provides a widget and shortcode to display related posts as links, full posts, excerpts or post thumbnails.

 == Description ==

-Choose from single or multiple taxonomies and search for related posts in multiple post types.
-Posts that have the most terms in common will display at the top (also ordered by date).
-It's easy to override the look of the widget or shortcode with a filter or by including your own templates in your theme.
-It's also possible to get the related posts by using a function in your theme template files.
+Choose from single or multiple taxonomies and search for related posts in single  or multiple post types.
+Posts that have the **most terms** in common will display at the top (also ordered by date).
+It’s easy to override the look of the widget or shortcode.
+It’s also possible to get the related posts by using plugin functions in your (child) theme template files.

+Plugin features:

+* Widget and shortcode
+* Display related posts as links, full posts, excerpts or post thumbnails
+* exclude terms from taxonomies
+* exclude posts from the related posts
+* limit related posts by year(s) or by month(s)
+* only display related posts on single posts
+* display related posts after the post content
+* use your own templates for display of the related posts

-For more information on how to use the plugin see [these instructions](http://keesiemeijer.wordpress.com/2013/05/11/related-posts-by-taxonomy-plugin/) or read the readme.html file that comes with the plugin (inside the 'docs' directory).
+For more information on how to use the plugin see the [documentation](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/).

-If you want to have related posts after the post content on single post pages without using the shortcode or widgets see the [FAQ](http://wordpress.org/extend/plugins/related-posts-by-taxonomy/faq/).
+If you want to have related posts after the post content on single post pages without using the shortcode or widget see the [FAQ](http://wordpress.org/extend/plugins/related-posts-by-taxonomy/faq/).

 Default usage of the shortcode is:
 <pre><code>[related_posts_by_tax]</code></pre>